cmoyates/flee-ai-test/README.md

   - [x] Always use directional weighting to steer away from walls
   - [x] If LOS, blend toward flee the closer the player gets
   - [x] If no LOS, just wander
-- [ ] Refactor all flee AI stuff into it's own file
+- [x] Refactor all flee AI stuff into it's own file
 - [ ] Fix corner collision bounce bug
+- [ ] Finalize documentation